 How Far Back Does a Fingerprint Background Check Go?

-There is a difference between a level 1 background check and the FBI fingerprint background check.
-A basic background check is typically based on a name search with supplemental information such as address, social security number (sometimes) and other identifiers and can be used to determine prior criminal records and to verify personal information, employment history, certifications, and driving records.
-But the criminal history record is limited to a single jurisdiction, usually a state.
+There is a difference between a level 1 check and an FBI fingerprint background check.
+A basic background check is typically based on a name search with supplemental information such as address, social security number (sometimes), and other identifiers and can be used to determine prior criminal records and to verify personal information, employment history, certifications, and driving records.
+However, the criminal history record is limited to a single jurisdiction, usually a state.

 An FBI fingerprint background search is a search based on an individual’s actual unique fingerprints that can provide national, and sometimes international, criminal history.
 It will report all personal and criminal records on file within the FBI database.